vpourfaraj/lobsterCatch0.1/README.md

-"# lobsterCatch"
-#' Is a package that we are developing to simulate models of catch processes in American lobster fishery
+ lobsterCatch Is a package that we are developing to simulate models of catch processes in American lobster fishery